Macr0Nerd/freecloak/docs/devlogs/plugin_system.md

 While plugins are being dynamically loaded, they are checked to ensure that they provide `__plugin_info__`, which is some basic metadata about the plugin.
 This is all that is needed for a plugin to be recognized.
+Any commands that the plugin will run must be declared in `<plugin>.commands`.

-If you want a plugin to be usable from the cli, you must implement an `<your plugin>.cli` with the `add_plugin_parser` method that will be the entrypoint for adding argparse arguments.
-This method will be passed a `argparse._SubParsersAction`
+If you want a plugin to be usable from the cli, you must implement an `<plugin>.cli` with the `add_plugin_parser` method that will be the entrypoint for adding argparse arguments.
+This method will be passed a `argparse._SubParsersAction` so that it can add the cli commands and configuration options.
+The commands added must be accessible from the module path `<plugin>.commands` or they will not be found.
+These commands should accept kwargs, although they do not need to be used (e.g. `**_`).